 That is one of the minuses of this recommendation.
 If you are one of them who can’t drill holes in your apartment or house, then you should check out the following recommendations.

 Recommendation nr.
 2

 Buy a sensor mount: Oculus Rift CV1 Compatible Sensor Wall Mounts.

 It is a great mount that is meant only for Oculus Rift sensors.

 There are many benefits to this one compared to the previously drilled mount.

 The first and the most obvious one is that you won’t have to drill holes to set these up.
 They use special command strips that can be placed on the wall without the need of damaging your ceiling or walls.

-The only thing you need to keep in mind is that once you glue these on your desired location, you need to try to avoid placing them in other places.
+The only thing you need to keep in mind is that once you glue these to your desired location, you need to try to avoid placing them in other places.
 These strips are to be used only once.
 Also, don’t place them sideways, or upside down.
-Otherwise, it’ll be raining sensors in a couple days at home.
+Otherwise, it’ll be raining sensors in a couple of days at home.

 Good thing is, unlike VideoSecu mounts, you can get 4 of them in one pack.
 Use the additional ones for more sensors or as a backup.